jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts1.md

 The disciples were men of urgency, mission, excitement, and wonder, yet I believe the Lord provided them a mother to care for them and ensure they were looked after in the hectic sequence of events that just happened.
 #jj

+#### v.18
+>(With the reward he got for his wickedness, Judas bought a field; there he fell headlong, his body burst open and all his intestines spilled out.

 #### v.24-25
 >Then they prayed, "Lord, you know everyone's heart.
 Show us which of these two you have chosen <sup>25</sup>to **take over this apostolic ministry**, which Judas left to go where he belongs."